Maxchaosin/biocall/README.md

 1.  **Initialization**: The `BridgeOrchestrator` is created.
 It instantiates the `ConfigManager` to load settings, sets up `BlockchainConnector` instances for both source and destination chains, and initializes the `EventScanner` and `TransactionProcessor`.

 2.  **State Management**: The orchestrator loads its state from a local file (`scanner_state.json`).
-This file stores the block number of the last block that was successfully scanned.
-This ensures that if the script is stopped and restarted, it can resume from where it left off without missing events or reprocessing old ones.
+This file stores the last successfully scanned block number.
+This ensures that if the script is stopped and restarted, it can resume where it left off without missing events or reprocessing old ones.

 3.  **The Main Loop**: The orchestrator enters an infinite loop to continuously monitor the source chain.

 4.  **Event Scanning**: In each iteration, it determines the range of blocks to scan.
 It starts from the `last_processed_block + 1` up to the latest block on the chain, minus a configurable number of `BLOCK_CONFIRMATIONS_REQUIRED`.
 This delay ensures that any detected event is on a finalized block, protecting against reorgs.
 The scan is performed in batches to avoid overwhelming the RPC node.

 5.  **Confirmation & Processing**: If the `EventScanner` finds any `TokensLocked` events, the orchestrator iterates through them.
-For each event, it confirms it hasn't been processed before (by checking against a list of processed transaction hashes) and then passes it to the `TransactionProcessor`.
+For each event, it confirms it has not been processed before (by checking against a list of processed transaction hashes) and then passes it to the `TransactionProcessor`.

 6.  **Transaction Simulation**: The `TransactionProcessor` takes the event data (recipient, amount, etc.), builds a `mintTokens` transaction for the destination chain, signs it with the listener's private key, and logs the details. **In this simulation, the transaction is NOT broadcast to the network.**

-7.  **State Update**: After scanning a block range, the orchestrator updates `last_processed_block` in its state and saves it back to the `scanner_state.json` file.
+7.  **State Update**: After scanning a block range, the orchestrator updates its `last_processed_block` state and saves it back to the `scanner_state.json` file.
 The loop then pauses for a configured interval before starting the next cycle.

 ## Getting Started